Octet (music): Octets in jazz

 Jazz ensembles of eight players will frequently be termed an octet.
 These ensembles may be for any combination of instruments, but the most common line-up is trumpet, alto sax, tenor sax, trombone, guitar, piano, bass and drums, with guitar occasionally making way for another horn, for example baritone sax.
-The Jamil Sheriff Octet is an example of a classic octet.
 Ornette Coleman's ensemble for the Free Jazz album (referred to as a double quartet) is an example of two quartets playing together at the same time.

 Saxophonist David Murray leads an experimental jazz octet, the David Murray Octet.

 The collaborations of trombonists J.J.
 Johnson and Kai Winding occasionally featured a trombone octet, most notably on their 1956 record Jay and Kai + 6.